yangzhch6/DARS/README.md

 - Zhicheng Yang: yangzhch6@gmail.com

 # Citation
-If you find our model, or code useful, please kindly cite our paper:
+If you find our model or code useful, please kindly cite our paper:
 ```bib
 @misc{yang2025depthbreadthsynergyrlvrunlocking,
       title={Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration},